Skip to content

 A GP.

-Adolescents – especially those with a personal or family history of mental health concerns, a chronic illness and/or those who’ve been through a major negative life event (such as being bullied) – are at increased risk of depression.
-Your doctor will want to ensure your teenager isn’t experiencing any mental health problems.
+Unfortunately, teens – especially those with a personal or family history of mental health concerns, a chronic illness and/or those who’ve been through a major negative life event (such as being bullied) – are at increased risk of depression.
+Your doctor will want to make sure your teenager isn't experiencing any mental health problems or if they are struggling with their mental health, they’ll work with your teenager to identify those challenges and develop a treatment plan.

-If your child is suffering with mental health issues, Head to Health provides links to trusted Australian resources and treatment options.
+If you’re a teen experiencing mental health issues, or you’re raising a teen, Head to Health provides links to trusted Australian resources and treatment options.

 What is a mental health check?

-Your doctor will ask your teenager questions about their feelings and behaviours, including risk-taking behaviours such as smoking or drug and alcohol use.
-They will also ask about study, relationships, sexuality and body image.
+Your doctor will ask your teen questions about their feelings and behaviours, as well as study, relationships, sexuality, and body image.

 How often should my teenager have this check?